facebookresearch/vggsfm/README.md

 **Updates:**

 - [Aug 26, 2024]
+  - Added the instruction on how to train a Gaussian splatting model with our results!

+- [Aug 26, 2024]
   - We have introduced a video runner that can process sequential frames, such as those in videos.
 It supports the reconstruction of over ```1000``` input frames.
 By using masks to filter out moving objects, it can also effectively recover camera poses and point clouds from dynamic video sequences.

 - [Jul 28, 2024]